|Title ID||5456||Collection ID||774|

 A street on the Southgate estate is shown and the commentary describes the amenities accessible by train, including parks, cinemas and shopping centres.
 Broomfield park's tennis courts and bowling green are shown.
 At Harrow there is a golf course, woodland and a new swimming pool.
 Local schools close to the estate are shown.

-The amenities surrounding the new estate at Chistlehurst are discussed including the schools.
+The amenities surrounding the new estate at Chislehurst are discussed including the schools.
 The estate includes some 'modern' flat roof style houses.
 The estates at Sidcup Road and Petts Wood are shown.
 On Earlswood Common, boys are shown fishing in a lake.
 At Horsham a game of cricket is played and the centre of the market town is shown.

 The film promotes the purchase of their book 'The Wisdom of House Purchase', published by Davis Estates Ltd. A rent book is shown being torn up.
-A man sat at a desk speaks to the viewer stating that renting is wrong and detrimental to your family.
+A man seated at a desk speaks to the viewer stating that renting is wrong and detrimental to your family.
 The sales pitch ends with the company logo: “Your guarantee Davis Built”.
 The End.

 Davis Estates Ltd was one of several developers involved in the expansion of housing in Britain in the 1930s.
 Addressing an acute housing shortage, numerous new suburbs were built in the open country that surrounded many towns and cities.
 This film concentrates on London and the South East and one of its selling points is the proximity of its new developments to good transport links to London enabling home owners to work in London and commute easily.
 The developers also anticipated the growth in car ownership.
 There are few cars visible on the streets of the new suburbs in this film, yet the film mentions that Davis Estates' more high-end homes have a garage attached.